 Main character of Sarajevo street art – Mr Chat

 Mr Chat (that’s the name of the cat) has been born in the streets of Orleans, France in 1997.
 Since then it has appeared in the cities all over the world (I’ve seen some in Pristina, Kosovo and Lisbon as well) and there are numerous cats in Sarajevo too.
 Very often it is accompanied by roses – reminding of the city’s tragic past with this innocent and fragile yet cruel symbol (here you can read more about Sarajevo roses).
 As soon as I accidentally came across first cats on the wall I fell in love with them (you just cannot resist this smiling face) and made it my mission to find as many of them in Sarajevo as possible.
 And I did pretty well – managed to find 12 Mr Chats as well as I figured out the location of few more (like in the garden of the French embassy).
 What was a super cool attraction for me turned out to be just a normal thing for Sarajevans.
 When I asked a friendly receptionist in my great hostel – Franz Ferdinand – where can I find more Mr Chats she couldn’t remember any exact location although she said she can see them everywhere all over the city!
-It was so much fun to go Mr Chat hunting on the streets of Sarajevo!
+It was one of my favorite things to do in Sarajevo – Mr Chat hunting!

 Sarajevo street art still needs to burgeon